Shnatsel/current_platform/README.md

 Platform information is resolved **at compile time,** based on the platform for which your code is compiled.
-This crate incurs zero runtime cost.
+It incurs zero runtime cost.

 This crate is intentionally minimal and only provides the target triples.
 You can find out other properties of the platform using crates such as